By Andy Burrows

 Your long-term goals derive from a personal mission.
 And your personal mission must recognise that you have various roles in life.

-This is probably the most common thing that our My Finance Coach members say has had a huge impact on them.
+This is probably the most common thing that my coaching clients say has had a huge impact on them.

 You’re not only a worker.
 You may also be a husband, a mother, a daughter, a friend, a church leader, a volunteer worker, a sports coach, a musician.